Anarchism in Tunisia

+Anarchism in Tunisia refers to the situation of the anarchist movement and anarchist-related subjects in Tunisia.

 Anarchism in Tunisia has its roots in the works of the philosopher Ibn Khaldun, with the modern anarchist movement being first brought to the country in the late 19th century by Italian immigrants.
 The contemporary anarchist movement arose as a result of the Arab Spring and the aftermath of the Tunisian Revolution.

 History

 The Amazighs of early Tunisia lived in semi-independent farming villages, composed of small, composite, tribal units under a local leader who worked to harmonize its clans.
 Management of the affairs in such early Amazigh villages was probably shared with a council of elders.
 With the Phoenician establishment of Carthage and other city-states, Amazigh villages were inspired to join together in order to marshall large-scale armies, which brought forth the centralization of leadership.
 Tunisia was subsequently ruled as a state by the Carthaginians, Romans, Vandals and Byzantines, before coming under the control of the Islamic Caliphates.
 From the 10th-century onwards, medieval Tunisia was ruled as a monarchy by a series of Amazigh dynasties, including the Zirids, Almohads and Hafsids.

 An early figure associated with the Tunisian libertarian movement was Ibn Khaldun, a 14th-century philosopher from Tunis, particularly due to his book: the Muqaddimah.
 Having observed the earliest stages in the primitive accumulation of capital, Ibn Khaldun developed a labor theory of value.
 He also developed a political theory of social cohesion known as Asabiyyah, describing a form of society united by social solidarity, resembling a philosophy of classical republicanism.

 In 1574, Tunisia was conquered by the Ottomans and integrated into the empire as a province.
 A series of revolutions during the late 17th century eventually resulted in the establishment of the autonomous Beylik of Tunis, governed by the beys, who retained control of Tunisia even after the establishment of the French protectorate of Tunisia.

 When the Risorgimento established the united Kingdom of Italy, Tunis became a place of refuge for Italians fleeing persecution by the new government, with many Italian anarchists moving to the city.
 In the late 19th-century, a number of Italian language anarchist periodicals began to be published in Tunis.
 These included The Worker (1887-1904) and The Human Protest (1896), edited by the Calabrian doctor Nicolò Converti, as well as The Social Vespers (1924) and The Anarchist Vespers (1924), edited by Paolo Schicchi.